TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 1. (Optional) [VSCode](https://code.visualstudio.com)
 1. (Optional) A custom domain name

-While this tutorial was written with Windows in mind, the only differences per platform is how you [install Jekyll](https://jekyllrb.com/docs/installation/) and file paths.
+While this tutorial was written with Windows in mind, the only difference per platform is how you [install Jekyll](https://jekyllrb.com/docs/installation/) and file paths.
 {:.note}